>stalk your future employer on LinkedIn

 Employee satisfaction increases.
 Remote work is the beginning of freedom for any employee that’s out there.
 When you work from wherever you feel most comfortable, you start experiencing satisfaction in everything you do.
 Because flexibility is just the beginning of privileges.
 Working hours, projects, and mindsets, they all change once you start working with people who feel as free as you do.

 Meetings are more productive.
 Regular meetings can become an unnecessary burden.
 But transforming these meetings in videoconferences requires strong remote team collaboration.
 And collaboration leads to productivity.
 When you know you only have 30 minutes to discuss the agenda, you come prepared.
+Which is easier when you have Scrumban.
 You synthesize the information.
 You eliminate the fluff.

 Every person is autonomous.
 For some, this can be a challenge.
 Working remotely implies you strive for the same goals as your coworkers.
 This doesn’t mean you’re alone in finding the means to reach your targets.
 If you’re a marketer, for example, your target can be bringing 1k leads in a quarter.
 From there, you have to find the right strategy to reach this goal.
 Being autonomous often implies you bring more results than questions to the table.
 Don’t get me wrong, we all get stuck sometimes.
 It’s just that independent employees find the answers to the questions on their own.